 This course delves deeper into the skills needed to perform essential clinical skills in the medical office.
-Topics include collecting specimens, performing laboratory tests, performing spirometry exams and performing an EKG.
+Topics include collecting specimens, performing laboratory tests, performing spirometry exams, and performing an EKG.

-MEDA 168 Medical Billing and Records 3 credits
+Medical Billing and Records

-Minimum grade of C in MEDA150 is required.
+Prerequisite: Minimum grade of C in MEDA150 is required